-- When they have no concern for those who will spend eternity in the Lake of Fire.
+- When they have lost their concern for the unsaved who will spend eternity in the Lake of Fire.

-- When their own interests are more important than what they could be doing to help others.
+- When their own "stuff" is more important than helping others or doing what they know is right.

 - When temptations to sin are above and beyond what is normal for most people, and those temptations have an unrelenting control over their life.